prakash-js/windows-forensic-artifact-collector/README.md

 }
 ```

-The framework will analyze files within these directories and perform hash verification, signature validation, and threat intelligence checks where applicable.
+The tool will analyze files in selected directories, especially recently created or modified files.

 ---